Odie8683/one-rom/docs/MULTI-ROM-SETS.md

 # Multiple ROM Sets

-One ROM offers two models of run-time multi-ROM image support:
+One ROM 24 offers two models of run-time multi-ROM image support:

 - **Dynamic bank switched image sets**.
 In this mode, the ROM images in a set can dynamically switched at runtime (requiring no One ROM or host reset).
 This is done by using the X1 and X2 pins as bank select lines.

 - **Multiple simultaneous ROM image sets**.
 A set is a group of up to 3 ROM images, all of which One ROM will serve **simultaneously**.
 In this model, extra chip select lines from the extra ROM sockets to be served are connected to One ROM pins X1 and X2.
 This allows a single One ROM to serve up to 3 ROM images.
 (Restrictions apply, see below.)

+Other versions of One ROM do currently not offer these features.

+The examples below show how to configure these features building One ROM from source.
+A similar approach is taken when using CLI/Studio.
+Example the CLI help and the [JSON config file readme](../onerom-config/README.md) for details on how to configure these features using CLI/Studio.

 ## Dynamic Bank Switching